Coaches for all 28 varsity sports at Carolina spend considerable time and resources recruiting students to participate in athletics at the University.

-- Football – 25 to 35 recruits per year (a maximum of 25 are recipients of athletics aid per NCAA rules and 5 to 10 are invited walk-ons), with signing in February.
+- Football – 25 to 35 recruits per year (5 to 10 are invited walk-ons), with signing in December and February.

 - Baseball – 12 to 15, sometimes as many as 18, recruits per year.
 Signing period is staggered.
 The professional draft complicates recruiting for some sports, including men’s and women’s soccer, basketball and baseball.
 For example, Major League Baseball can draft a player directly out of high school during the spring of his high school senior year.
 If a player chooses to play college baseball, he must have 3 years of NCAA play or turn 21 within 45 days of the MLB draft in order to participate in the draft.

 - Women’s soccer – 5 to 8 recruits per year with a staggered signing period.